Dallas College - Dallas, Texas, USA, August 2023-Present

 Visiting a Registered Historic Landmark - Adolphus Hotel, 1912

 Named after St. Louis tycoon Adolphus Busch AKA King of Beer, who in addition to brewing beer, crafted a vast real estate and business empire, the Adolphus was conceived as a grand alternative to the aging Oriental Hotel.
 Unveiled in 1911 at a cost of $1.5 million, it was hailed as the world's most beautiful hotel and stood 20 stories tall, surpassing any building in St. Louis.
 Constructed with granite, brick, and limestone, the hotel boasted artesian wells and a basement power plant.
 Its Louis XIV-inspired architecture featured ornate details, including colossal bronze statues of night and morning gods and a turret resembling a beer bottle.
 Mr. Busch's mandate to the architect was clear: spare no expense in creating the country's most complete and perfect hotel.
 The Adolphus was an instant sensation, transporting Dallas residents to a world of old-world luxury.
 Over the years, it has played host to countless important gatherings, from football games to Big Band era parties, wedding receptions, and fine dining experiences.
-Like other iconic hotels such as San Francisco's St. Francis, Chicago's Drake, or Manhattan's Waldorf Astoria, the Adolphus holds a special place in Dallas's heart.
-With the possibility of acquisition by an Ohio investor, it may soon receive a well-deserved makeover as it approaches its centennial, ensuring it continues to shine as a cherished Dallas institution (As told by Steve Brown - Dallas Morning News).
+Like other iconic hotels such as San Francisco's St. Francis, Chicago's Drake, or Manhattan's Waldorf Astoria, the Adolphus holds a special place in Dallas's heart (as told by Steve Brown - Dallas Morning News). |

 Visiting Registered Historic Landmarks - Kennedy Memorial by Phillip Johnson, 1970